 - Boil and drain edamame.

 - Place all the dressing ingredients together in a small jar and shake to mix.
+Or, whisk well together in a small bowl.

 - Pour the shaken dressing over the prepared salad and toss until glistening.